lbernail/demo/README.md

 ```
 You then need to replace the two "secure:" line in .travis.yml with the ones you generated.
 You can find more information on encrypted variable on the [travis website](https://docs.travis-ci.com/user/environment-variables/#Defining-encrypted-variables-in-.travis.yml).

-Now, every time you push code to the master branch of your repository the frontends stack will be updated.
-The code of the application is located in the "site" directory.
-This will only work if the vpc and backends stacks are already deployed.
+Now, every time you push code to the master branch of your repository the frontends stack will be updated: travis will create a new image with packer and run terraform.
+This will only work if the vpc and backends stacks are already deployed (the frontends stack needs both to work).

+If you want to modify the website, the code is located in the "site" directory.